 This is what young professionals face today as they begin their journey to fulfill their career dreams and be successful.

-There are more people looking for jobs than there are jobs.
+More people are looking for jobs than there are jobs.

 And the people in the crowd approaching organizations for an opportunity look the same.

-When being interviewed, members of the job hunting herd are literally indistinguishable from one another.
+When being interviewed, members of the job hunting herd are indistinguishable from one another.